 Most people borrow on margin to invest because they think they need extra buying power.
 Before doing so, check out this article on earning compound interest.
 You might not need that extra buying power and risk.

 In order to trade on margin, you need to subscribe to Robinhood Gold for $5 a month.
-This includes your first $1,000 of margin.
+This includes the interest on your first $1,000 of margin.

 Robinhood Gold comes with:

-The platform only permits three daily trades in a five-trading day period.
-However, they allow unlimited trades if you have $25,000 of equity.
-Robinhood Gold also gives you access to extended hours trading from 9 AM to 6 PM, so you have a few more hours per day to trade than you would with the free service.
+Even if you have Robinhood Gold, the platform only permits three daily trades in a five-trading day period.
+However, this restriction is lifted if you have $25,000 of equity in your account.
+Robinhood Gold also gives you access to extended-hours trading from 9 AM to 6 PM, so you have a few more hours per day to trade than you would with the free service.

 For $5 a month, you get all the Robinhood Gold premium features, and your first $1,000 of margin is included.
 You will be charged $5 every 30 days at the beginning of your billing cycle.